estebansep1/Cuisine-Shuffle/README.md

 # Cuisine Shuffle

 A fun web application designed for my family and friends to help us decide where to eat in our area.
-By entering a location, the app shuffles and displays restaurant options, making the decision-making process easier and more enjoyable.
+The app shuffles and displays restaurant options, making the decision-making process easier and more enjoyable.

 [Click here for a live version of this app!](https://main--cuisineshuffle.netlify.app/)